eduardlio/learn-js-through-web/readme.md

 Well, Your Honor, it's interesting.

-Bees are trained to fly haphazardly,
+BEES are trained to fly haphazardly,

 and as a result,